 The Accordion Thief Tropical Island.
 Search a hacienda for several keys to the boss's room.
 One of these must be pickpocketed from mariachis - and if you don't get it in one try, you must one-shot the mariachi or you will be killed.
 Accordion Thieves aren't good at one-shotting enemies, the mariachis are a lot stronger than the enemies you're prepared to fight at the level you can get to the Tropical Island, and the pickpocket rate is REALLY low.

 Seal Clubber's Tropical Island.
 You need to make a disguise that will allow you to get past the guards at the volcano.
 In order to do so, you need six each of three specific items dropped only by the mother hellseals at the beach.
 How to make them appear in the first place?
 You have to injure (not kill) a hellseal pup so it will wail for help.
 And here's where the hardest part comes in - the chance of a mother hellseal appearing are equally proportional to how many times a hellseal pup wailed... but so is their strength.
-Putting it simply, you have to choose between fighting a pretty tough enemy with a ridiculously low chance of appearing in the first place or a ridiculously powerful foe you have no chance of defeating unless you're ridiculously overleveled and buffed.
-Oh, and don't forget to have a club as your main weapon or the parts they drop will be damaged and thus useless.
-Fortunately, your Nemesis is ridiculously easy in comparison to those mother hellseals.
+Putting it simply, you have to choose between fighting a pretty tough enemy with a ridiculously low chance of appearing in the first place or a ridiculously powerful foe that will kill you unless you one-shot it.
+Oh, and don't forget to have a club as your main weapon and absolutely no other sources of damage, or the parts they drop will be damaged and thus useless.
+Fortunately, the mother hellseals' HP doesn't scale with their other stats, and your Nemesis is ridiculously easy in comparison.

 The newly expanded Sea quest has a sneaky problem.
 It has two final bosses, and you can only fight one each ascension, and the reward depends on your class and the boss.
 So, to get everything, you must ascend 12 times (twice as each class) and complete it 12 times.
 Then it turns out you can combine the 12 items into a 6-piece outfit, fight a secret third boss, and get the last item to complete the Clothing of Loathing.
 But now your 12 original items are gone, and the Clothing isn't a straight upgrade, so you must do 12 ascensions and 12 sea quests again to get them back.
 That's 25 ascensions, and 25 run-throughs of a long, expensive quest.

-How could we forget Fernswarthy's Basement?
+Fernswarthy's Basement.
 500 grueling, repetitious levels of tough monsters and "tests" that mainly test your ability to spend tons of meat on potions.
 Actually, there's infinite levels, but most people stop at 500 because that's when you finally get the telescope.
 No, sorry, one-seventh of the telescope.
 You've got to do 500 levels of the basement six more times to finish upgrading it, or it won't be very useful.
-Have "fun!"
+Have "fun!".
+After the Tower revamp, you can stop at a rank five telescope and see all the Lair previews, but it still goes to seven, in case you want that extra 10% to all stats for 10 turns a day.

 Ugly Cute: The Pet Cheezling, a disgustingly adorable grinning blob of cheese, which makes disgustingly adorable burbly noises, and heals you by melting your enemies and pumping you full of an unknown substance, which is pretty disgustingly... disgusting.